Nice example of John Thomson's coast ot coast map of the United States, published in Edinburgh in 1820.

 The map emphasizes the progress of the exploration of the American West.
 Most of the States to the east of the Mississippi River are firmly established, although, Illinois is still shown as a Territory and the region to the west of Lake Michigan is designated "Northwest Territory".
 Most of the Louisiana Purchase lands are now called "Missouri Territory," with the map depicting in great detail the river systems and finely hatchured mountain ranges.
 Further west, pre-dating the epic surveys of Fremont, much of the interior of California is left blank.

 A nice example in original bold wash colors.
-Only the second example of this map we have offered in the past 20 years (1993-2013).

 John Thomson (1777-ca. 1840) was a commercial map publisher active in Edinburgh.
 He specialized in guide books and atlases and is primarily known for his Atlas of Scotland (1832) and the New General Atlas, first published in 1817 and reissued for the next quarter century.
 The New General Atlas was a commercial success—it was also published in Dublin and London—and it compiled existing geographic knowledge in compelling ways for a wide audience.